MikeIsEvil/MikeIsEvil.github.io/README.md

 # MikeIsEvil.github.io
 Repo for the mikeisevil.com website.
+This is a very basic website to act as a landing page for web security examples.